 “If you have mobility challenges, you may think it’s impossible to exercise.
 Yet, regardless of your level of function, many activities are available to help you reap the benefits of staying in motion.”

-Although some activities are more challenging than others for seniors with physical limitations, Whitwell notes that three types of exercise are essential to a well-rounded workout:
+Although some senior exercise activities are more challenging than others for individuals with physical limitations, Whitwell notes that three types of exercise are essential to a well-rounded workout:

 - Flexibility exercises.
 These activities keep joints flexible, improve range of motion, and reduce pain and stiffness.
 For seniors with limited mobility in their legs, flexibility exercises, such as chair yoga and other stretching exercises, can help improve blood flow.
 Tai Chi, an ancient system of gentle physical exercise and stretching, can also be practiced in a chair.
 “Tai Chi provides a series of slow, focused movements accompanied by deep breathing,” Whitwell notes.
 “It’s an ideal option if you’re confined to a wheelchair, have a bad back, or can’t stay on your feet for long.”